leon4rd/test/README.md

-## Toasters were the first form of pop-up notifications.
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.